El Súper Clásico (Mexico): Riot of 1983

 In the second leg of the semi-finals of the 1982–83 season, players of both two teams sparked a brawl better known as "La Bronca del '83" ("The Riot of '83"), which resulted in Chivas going onto play Puebla in the final by eliminating Club América during that playoff.

-The following season Club América would get to play Chivas once again in the 1983–1984 final in which Club América came from behind on aggregate to defeat Chivas in to date the only final disputed between the two teams.
+The following season Club América would get to play Chivas once again in the 1983–1984 final in which Club América came from behind on aggregate to defeat Chivas, in to date the only league final disputed between the two teams.

 In between the seasons of 1983 through the year 2000, Club América showed dominance over Chivas recording an impressive record of only 6 losses out of 43 matches against Chivas.

 2000s

 One of the most memorable games played between Chivas and Club América during the Clausura 2005 tournament took place on 13 March in the Estadio Azteca.
 The game started with a goal by Pável Pardo at the 15th minute of the game.
 Club América would then attempt to solidify its hold on the game when, in the 38th minute, Óscar Rojas scored the second goal, capitalizing on a pass from Cuauhtémoc Blanco.
 During the 42nd minute of the game, with the first half about to conclude, Héctor Reynoso scored one of the most beautiful goals of his career, making the score 2–1.
 Francisco Palencia would score the 100th goal of his career in the 58th minute, tying the score 2–2.
 But Club América would again take the lead when, at the 78th minute, Pável Pardo made an excellent pass to Claudio López who didn't waste the opportunity to penetrate the gaping goal tended by Oswaldo Sánchez.
 However, things wouldn't end there.
 Three minutes before the game ended, Palencia would make his 101st goal as a result of a magnificent play involving Ramón Morales and Alberto Medina.
 The score was tied 3–3 although Chivas attempted yet another goal that came from Palencia.

 In 2007, Club América set the record for most wins in a year by defeating Chivas four times.

 In 2016, Club América and Guadalajara met a record seven times between league matches (including play-offs) and their semifinal Copa MX meeting.
 Club América came out ahead with a note-worthy record of three victories, two draws and two defeats.
 In the two playoff-round meetings, Club América went undefeated against Guadalajara, with a record of two victories and two draws.